-There are many weightier matters I could be investigating while acquainting myself with cartomancy; the use of ordinary playing cards for divination, using these instead of, or alongside my tarot cards.
+There are many weightier matters I find myself investigating with cartomancy; the use of ordinary playing cards for divination, using these instead of, or alongside my tarot cards.

-I could be discussing the state of the nation.
-I do look of course, and sometimes post on wider, grander matters, but heck, Life is also made of little things, and who needs the hate on social meejia in this overheated alt-climate.
+I do look of course.
+Wouldn’t you?
+I occasional post readings on public matters, but heck, Life is also made of little things, and who needs pointless hate from total strangers on social meejia in this overheated alt-climate.

 We have recently been on our travels, an undertaking by car and ferry, and for me, by wheelchair, touring in France: The D-day beaches, Pornic in Brittany, Rocamadour in Lot in the Dordogne, a night in Nantes, and north again to Bayeaux before catching the ferry home again next day – a 5 hour crossing to Portsmouth.